CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

     * You need to **create your keys only once** and use them for all your encryption needs, but you can of course, choose to generate separate keys for encryption as you wish.

-**2- Upload the public key to SD Connect**.
+2- Upload the public key to SD Connect.

 * You can easily upload the public key to SD Connect via drag and drop.
 You will be **redirected to a new window displaying the default encryption options**.

 * Next, you can specify the bucket's name to which the public encryption key should be uploaded.
 If you don't fill in a specific term, the user interface will automatically create a bucket named with a 13 digit number (based on creation time).

-* Click on **Encrypt and upload**: the public key will be encrypted and uploaded to the bucket in SD Connect.
+* Click on _Encrypt and upload_: the public key will be encrypted and uploaded to the bucket in SD Connect.
 Only encrypted files are visible and accessible via SD Desktop; thus, even your public encryption key must be encrypted during upload.

 <img width="960" alt="export" src="https://user-images.githubusercontent.com/83574067/160693019-e0bafc69-7bc6-4cb4-bca4-37db0e124b63.png">

-**3- Import the public key inside the Desktop**.
+3- Import the public key inside the virtual desktop.

 Once the upload process is completed, you can access your virtual Desktop.
 Using the Data Gateway application, access the bucket with the public key.
 You can now import a copy of your public key inside the virtual Desktop (via copy/paste function).

-**4- Encrypt the results**.
+4- Encrypt the results.

 Open the terminal (right-click) and encrypt with your public key the files you want to export.
 Crypt4GH is already installed on each Desktop and accessible programmatically.